LIPS-scheme/lips/REFERENCE.md

 ```
 (binary fn)

-Function return new function with arguments limited to two.
+Returns a new function with arguments limited to two.
 ```

 ## binary-port?
 ```
 (binary-port? port)

-Function test if argument is binary port.
+Function that tests if argument is binary port.
 ```

 ## boolean?
 ```
 (boolean? x)

-Function return true if value is boolean.
+Returns true if value is boolean.
 ```

 ## boolean=?
 ```
 (boolean=? b1 b2 ...)

-Function check if all arguments are boolean and if they are the same.
+Checks if all arguments are boolean and if they are the same.
 ```

 ## bound?
 ```
 (bound? x [env])

-Function check if variable is defined in given environement or interaction environment
+Function that check if the variable is defined in the given environment, or interaction-environment
 if not specified.
 ```